-Currently, 22 IBA sites have been identified in the Falkland Islands, and of these 17 consist of islands and island groups and four are situated on the main islands of East or West Falkland.
+Currently, 22 IBA sites have been identified in the Falkland Islands.
+Of the 22 identified sites 17 consist of islands and island groups and four are situated on the main islands of East or West Falkland.
 There is currently no extension of IBA's to marine areas.
 The 22 IBA sites are;

 - Beauchêne Island

 - Bertha's Beach (East Falkland)

 - Bleaker Island Group

 - Elephant Cays Group

 - Hummock Island Group

 - · Keppel Island

 - Lively Island Group

 - Passage Islands Group

 - Saunders Island

 - Seal Bay (East Falkland)

 - Volunteer Point (East Falkland)